Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 \citet{lam2023learning} introduced GraphCast, a graph neural network (GNN) approach for medium-range forecasting.
+GraphCast builds on the work of \citet{pfaff2020learning} learning mesh-based simulations using graph neural networks.
 GraphCast utilizes a hierarchical graph structure over the globe, resembling 3DEST, with six levels of resolution.
 The model's encoder projects Earth-oriented grid measurements onto this multi-mesh representation while the decoder aggregates nearby mesh values back to the grid.
 Operating on a 40,962-node multi-mesh, the GNN conducts simulation via simultaneous message passing at various spatial resolutions.
 Despite making 6-hour predictions, during training, it is evaluated autoregressively for up to 3 days.
 Remarkably, GraphCast can predict a 10-day forecast in under a minute at 0.25$^\circ$ global resolution with approximately 40 million parameters.
 Comparative evaluations suggest GraphCast outperforms Pangu-Weather across most measurement modalities, possibly due to the GNN's inductive bias, which resembles finite-element PDE solvers and propagates computations coherently in space.
 This behavior contrasts with ViT architecture, which needs latent self-attention mechanisms to learn such computations.
 However, the graph architecture does complicate some aspects of forecasting, such as downscaling and regional prediction.